chemacortes/rich-demo/readme.md

 # Rich demo

-Tool to check the graphic features of a terminal.
-Use the [rich library][1]
+Tool to check the graphic features of a terminal using the [rich library][1].

 It can be used with [pipx][2]